Android-for-Python/c4k_photo_example/README.md

 ## iOS

-`toolchain pip install camera4kivy`
+`toolchain pip3 install camera4kivy`

 Permission to use the camera and save images is **required** by iOS.
-To enable permissions edit `<project>-ios/<project-Info.plist`, this file is created by Xcode.
+To enable permissions edit `<project>-ios/<project-Info.plist`.
 These two entries must be added:

 To enable use of the Camera add:
 ```